Generic name: levonorgestrel intrauterine system [ LEE-voe-nor-JES-trel-IN-tra-UE-ter-ine-SIS-tem ]

 What is Skyla?

-Skyla contains levonorgestrel, a female hormone that can cause changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+The Skyla intrauterine device (IUD) contains levonorgestrel, a female hormone that can cause changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 Skyla is a small, flexible plastic T-shaped device.
-This device is placed in the uterus where it slowly releases the hormone to prevent pregnancy for 3 to 3 years.
+This device is placed in the uterus where it slowly releases the hormone to prevent pregnancy for 3 years.
+(Other types of levonorgestrel intrauterine systems release different amounts of hormone and are used for different lengths of time.)

 Skyla does not protect against HIV infection (AIDS) and other sexually transmitted infections (STIs).